 A low-level DC voltage is applied across the system phase conductors and the ground (bond) conductor.

-The patented AMP measurement method adapts automatically to the monitored system.
+The Bender patented AMP (Adaptive Measuring Pulse) measurement method is a different technique that allows IMDs to be used in a broader array of applications.
+AMP adapts automatically to the monitored system and its leakage capacitance.
 Software-based evaluation filters inherent leakage currents and accurately calculates the insulation resistance.
 This means that broadband interferences as they occur, for example, during converter operation, do not adversely affect the precise determination of the insulation resistance.

 The AMP Plus measurement method takes interference suppression to the next level.
-Devices supporting this measurement method can be used universally in AC, DC and AC/DC systems, such as systems with varying voltages or frequencies, high system leakage capacitances or DC voltage components.
-This makes Bender AMP-enabled devices ideal for use in today's industrial and commercial power-distribution systems, which are typically subject to this type of interference.
+IMDs supporting this measurement method can be used universally in AC, DC, and AC/DC systems, such as systems with varying voltages or frequencies, high system leakage capacitances, or DC voltage components.
+This makes Bender AMP-enabled devices ideal for use in today's industrial and commercial power distribution systems, which are typically subject to this type of interference.